lichess-org/lila-gitpod/docs/optional-services.md

 The [Stockfish](https://stockfishchess.org/) engine is used for a couple of things within lila:

-1. "Request a Computer Analysis" for post-game analysis
+- "Request a Computer Analysis" for post-game analysis
-2. "Play with the Computer"
+- "Play with the Computer"

-### Instructions

 1. Compile the [fishnet](https://github.com/lichess-org/fishnet) client:
    ```